SUMMARY

 Example 3

-If your measurements of alpha angles are accurate (as is usually the case) but are subject to random error in beta measurement (a not uncommon occurrence, especially when using electronic core-barrel orientation tools), the pole figure plot will show a partial or complete distribution about a small circle at 90-α° to the core axis.
+If you are plotting measurements from oriented drill core using the internal core angles method (alpha/beta), your measurements can be assumed accurate as regards to the alpha number but may be subject to random error in beta measurement (a not uncommon occurrence, especially when using electronic core-barrel orientation tools, see HERE).
+If this is the case. the pole figure plot will show a partial or complete distribution about a small circle at 90-α° to the core axis.
 There is no known geological process which will produce such a pattern.
-This pattern is shown in figure 8, below.
+This pattern is shown in figure 6, below.

 Solution: Try using a core-stub orientation system.